biplovgautam/biplovgautam/README.md

 ## 📚 What I’m Exploring:
 - **Machine Learning Models:** Improving classification and prediction accuracy.
-- **Frontend Development:** Creating responsive and dynamic UIs with Bootstrap and React.
+- **Fullstack Development:** Creating responsive and dynamic UIs with Bootstrap and React.
 - **Deployment Skills:** Running full-stack apps locally and on the cloud.

 ---